-3.1.
-Develop projects and protocols for ecological restoration to improve connectivity of KBAs.

-3.2.
-Evaluate and integrate biodiversity and ecosystem service values into land-use and development planning.

-3.3.
-Support civil society efforts to analyze development plans and programs; evaluate their impact on biodiversity, communities and livelihoods; and propose alternative scenarios and appropriate mitigation measures.
+- 3.1.
+Develop projects and protocols for ecological restoration to improve connectivity of KBAs. - 3.2.
+Evaluate and integrate biodiversity and ecosystem service values into landuse and development planning. - 3.3.
+Support civil society efforts to analyze development plans and programs; evaluate their impact on biodiversity, communities and livelihoods; and propose alternative scenarios and appropriate mitigating measures. - 5.1.

-5.1.
 Enable and enhance communication and collaboration between civil society, communities and government agencies responsible for implementing national biodiversity strategies.

-When addressing any of the above, work should focus on:
+When addressing any of the above, work should focus on any of the corridors designated in the hotspot.